k2byew/startbootstrap-clean-blog-jekyll/_posts/2016-02-04-sudo-su-versus-sudo-su--.md

 layout: post
 author: "k2byew"
 ---
-`sudo su` and `sudo su -` [mean different things] (http://askubuntu.com/questions/376199/sudo-su-vs-sudo-i-vs-sudo-bin-bash-when-does-it-matter-which-is-used).
+`sudo su` and `sudo su -` [mean different things](http://askubuntu.com/questions/376199/sudo-su-vs-sudo-i-vs-sudo-bin-bash-when-does-it-matter-which-is-used).

 The resulting `$PATH` can be different too, so scripts relying on specific $PATH may have issues: